-DSI FLT - Direct Spark Ignition Fault (if so equipped): This light above the GAS water heater switch on the command center panel indicates a problem with the LP portion of the water heater.
+DSI FLT - Direct Spark Ignition Fault (if so equipped): This light above the GAS water heater switch on the Command Center panel indicates a problem with the LP portion of the water heater.
 When the GAS switch is turned on, the light will blink quickly 3 times and the water heater will ignite.
 The light will then remain off.
 If the light comes on and stays on, it indicates the gas side of the water heater has not fired and there is a problem with the igniter.
 This light does NOT appear on the touchscreens, remote or Wi-Fi app.

-Operating the Lights: Select the LIGHTING icon and the lighting control screen opens (Fig 12) allowing you to control most of the lighting in your RV.
+Operating the Lights: Select the LIGHTING icon and the lighting control screen opens (Fig 10) allowing you to control lighting in your RV.

 To operate, scroll through the list and find the light you want to control.
-Select the ON or OFF button.
-The bulb icon on the left side will light up when the light is turned ON.
+Individual lighting controls will appear on this screen.
+If the switch is ON, the light bulb for each item will illuminate.